link1905/system-design-101/content/docs/web-service/communication-protocols/_index.md

 ### Remote Procedure Call (RPC)

-Normally, to call an {{< term http >}} endpoint, an application must handle various details — such as the URI, headers, and parameters — to construct a proper **request string**.
+Normally, to call an {{< term http >}} endpoint, an application must handle various details, such as the URI, headers, and parameters to construct a proper **request string**.
 While this approach offers flexibility, it can also be complex and prone to errors.

 ```http